 Lila could not bear to enter or go near it.
 It was to be the third and final house.

-The first was weaker than the bark covered one she herself was born in.
+The first one Sir built was weaker than the bark covered one she herself was born in.
 The second was strong-four rooms of stone large enough for a modest family.
-Yet at the very moment when there were no children to occupy or inherit it, he meant to build another, bigger, double storied, fenced and gated like the one he saw in Maryland.
-Mistress had sighed and confided to Lila that at the least the doing would keep him more on the land.
+Yet at the very moment when there were no children to occupy or inherit it, he meant to build another, bigger, double storied, fenced and gated like the one he saw on a business trip.
+Mistress had sighed and confided to Lila that at the least the doing of it would keep him more on the land.
 "Trading and traveling fill his pockets," she'd said, "but he had been content to be a planter when we married.
 Now...."
 Her voice had trailed off as she yanked away at the turkey hen's feathers.